Salva05/Knowledge-First/README.md

 1. Change into the project directory:

-   > **Side Note:** Be sure to run this command from the folder where the git repo has been cloned
+   > **Side Note:** Be sure to run this command from the folder where the repo has been cloned

    ```bash
    cd Knowledge-First